citp/privacy-policy-historical/s/sm/sma/smaato.com.md

-> *The following text is extracted and transformed from the smaato.com privacy policy that was archived on 2017-05-06.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20170506100848id_/https%3A//www.smaato.com/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the smaato.com privacy policy that was archived on 2017-11-30.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20171130041008id_/https%3A//www.smaato.com/privacy) for the most accurate reproduction.*

 # Privacy Policy - Smaato

-Effective Date: April 20, 2017
+Effective Date: October 5, 2017

 Smaato, Inc. (“Smaato,” “we,” “our,” or “us”) provides this privacy policy to explain how we collect, use, and share information.
 This privacy policy (“Policy”) covers Smaato’s handling of two types of information: